ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-16. Your colleague, a veteran of the Deep Learning industry, comes up with an idea for for a BNN layer entitled OnOffLayer.
+Q. Your colleague, a veteran of the Deep Learning industry, comes up with an idea for for a BNN layer entitled OnOffLayer.
 He suggests that each neuron will stay on (the other state is off) following the distribution $f(x) = e^{−x} \ for \ x > 0 \ and \ f(x) = 0 \ otherwise (Fig. 3.11)$. $X$ indicates the time in seconds the neuron stays on.
 In a BNN, 200 such neurons are activated independently in said OnOffLayer.
 The OnOffLayer is set to off (e.g. not active) only if at least 150 of the neurons are shut down.
 Find the probability that the OnOffLayer will be active for at least 20 seconds without being shut down.

 <table align='center'>
 <tr>